 Fatty fish incorporate the marine omega-3 fats docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
 Fatty fish consumption has been shown to be associated with reduced risk of breast cancer and improved survival.
-Marine fatty acids have also been found to enhance the therapeutic effects of chemotherapy drugs such as Adriamycin and Taxol.
+Marine fatty acids have also been found to enhance the therapeutic effects of some chemotherapy drugs.

 Now a new study has reported that DHA improves the effectiveness of Adriamycin in triple negative breast cancer cells.